The Good Place - Season 1

 Does it pass the Bechdel Test: YES

 Like Parks and RecreationThe Good Place features a tiny, blonde force of nature.
-Comedic leads Leslie Knope (Amy Poehler) and Eleanor Shellstrop (Kristen Bell) could not be any more different, however.
-Whereas the former is a doe-eyed idealist who fights through a world of mucky humans and indifferent hedonists, The Good Place flips the formula.
+But comedic leads Leslie Knope (Amy Poehler) and Eleanor Shellstrop (Kristen Bell) could not be any more different.
+The former is a doe-eyed idealist who fights through a world of mucky humans and indifferent hedonists, while The Good Place flips the formula.
 Here, our anti-hero Eleanor is a misanthrope in an afterlife populated with do-gooders and Leslie Knope-types.

 Among the grudging friendships Eleanor makes, we find several female ones that are complex and hilarious.
-In perhaps its most feminist episode, “Chidi’s Choice”, three women simultaneously declare their love for the indecisive, adorably nerdy Chidi (William Jackson Harper).
+In perhaps its most feminist episode, “Chidi’s Choice” (Season 1, Episode 10), three women simultaneously declare their love for the indecisive, adorably nerdy Chidi (William Jackson Harper).
 But unlike so many narratives that script women into fighting over a man, Eleanor immediately recognizes how silly their situation is and urges Tahani (Jameela Jamil) to focus on their friendship instead.
-Eventually, with each other’s help, Eleanor, Tahani, and Real Eleanor (Tiya Sircar) realize that they are simply using Chidi as their own, personal crutches.
+Eventually, with one another’s help, Eleanor, Tahani, and Real Eleanor (Tiya Sircar) realize that they are simply using Chidi as their personal crutches.
 They rescind their declarations of love and focus on healthier paths to happiness.

 One thing that does nick this score is the romance between Jason (Manny Jacinto) and Janet (D'Arcy Carden), a human male and a robot personal assistant: